MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/access-control/aad.md

 ---
 # Azure Active Directory authentication

-Azure Active Directory (Azure AD) is a multitenant cloud directory service.
-It's capable of authenticating security principals or federating with other identity providers, such as Microsoft Active Directory.
+[Azure Active Directory (Azure AD)](/azure/active-directory/fundamentals/active-directory-whatis) is a cloud-based identity and access management service.
+Azure AD can authenticate security principals or federate with other identity providers, such as Active Directory Federation Services (AD FS).

-Azure AD allows applications of various kinds to uniformly authenticate and use Azure Data Explorer services.

-Azure AD supports several authentication scenarios.
-If a user is present, authenticate the user to Azure AD by using interactive authentication.
-In some cases, you might want a service to use Kusto even when no user is present.
-In such cases, authenticate the application by using an application secret, or any other supported method, as described in [Application authentication](#application-authentication).

-The following methods of authentication are supported by Azure Data Explorer, including through its .NET libraries:

-* Interactive user authentication.
-This mode features signing in through the user interface.
-* User authentication with an existing Azure AD token, previously issued for Kusto.
-* Application authentication with AppID and a shared secret.
-* Application authentication with Azure managed identity.
-* Application authentication with an X.509v2 certificate locally installed, or a certificate provided inline.
-* Application authentication with an existing Azure AD token, previously issued for Kusto.
-* User or application authentication with an Azure AD token issued for another resource.
-In this case, a trust relationship must exist between that resource and Azure Data Explorer.

-For guidance and examples, see the [connection strings](../api/connection-strings/kusto.md) reference.
+Azure AD supports both user and application authentication.
+[User authentication](#user-authentication) is used to verify the identity of human principals and can be carried out interactively, where a human user provides credentials, or programmatically using a token.
+[Application authentication](#application-authentication) is used to authenticate services and applications that need to run and access resources without human intervention.

 ## User authentication

-User authentication happens when the user presents credentials to Azure AD or to some identity provider that federates with Azure AD, such as Active Directory Federation Services (AD FS).
-The user gets back a security token.
-That token can be presented to the Azure Data Explorer service.
+User authentication happens when the user presents credentials to Azure AD or an identity provider that federates with Azure AD, such as Active Directory Federation Services (AD FS).
+The user gets back a security token that can be presented to the Azure Data Explorer service.
 Azure Data Explorer determines whether the token is valid, whether the token is issued by a trusted issuer, and what security claims the token contains.

-On the client side, Azure Data Explorer supports both interactive and unattended authentication, by using the [MSAL (Microsoft Authentication Library)](/azure/active-directory/develop/msal-overview).
-Token-based authentication is also supported.
-With this kind of authentication, an application that is using Azure Data Explorer obtains a valid user token, and can then access Azure Data Explorer.
-If an application obtains a valid user token for some other resource, there must be a trust relationship between that resource and Azure Data Explorer.
+Azure Data Explorer supports the following methods of user authentication, including through the [client libraries](../api/client-libraries.md):

+* Interactive user authentication with sign-in through the user interface.
+* User authentication with an Azure AD token issued for Azure Data Explorer.
+* User authentication with an Azure AD token issued for another resource.
+In this case, a trust relationship must exist between that resource and Azure Data Explorer.

-## Application authentication
+### Application authentication

-When requests aren't associated with a specific user, or there's no user available to enter credentials, you can use the Azure AD application authentication process instead.
-The application authenticates to Azure AD (or to the federated identity provider) by presenting some secret information.
-The following scenarios for application authentication are supported by the various Kusto clients:
+Application authentication is needed when requests are not associated with a specific user or when no user is available to provide credentials.
+In this case, the application authenticates to Azure AD or the federated IdP by presenting secret information.

+Azure Data Explorer supports the following methods of application authentication, including through the [client libraries](../api/client-libraries.md):

+* Application authentication with an Azure managed identity.
-* By using an X.509v2 certificate installed locally.
+* Application authentication with an X.509v2 certificate installed locally.
-* By using an X.509v2 certificate given to the client library as a byte stream.
+* Application authentication with an X.509v2 certificate given to the client library as a byte stream.
-* By using an Azure AD application ID and an associated application key.
-(This is the equivalent of username/password authentication for applications.)
+* Application authentication with an Azure AD application ID and an Azure AD application key.
+The application ID and application key are like a username and password.
-* By using an Azure managed identity, associated with the service communicating with Azure Data Explorer.
-* By using a previously obtained, valid Azure AD token (issued to Kusto).
+* Application authentication with a previously obtained valid Azure AD token, issued to Azure Data Explorer.
-* By using a previously obtained, valid Azure AD token (issued to some other resource).
-In this case, there must be a trust relationship between that resource and Kusto.
+* Application authentication with an Azure AD token issued for another resource.
+In this case, a trust relationship must exist between that resource and Azure Data Explorer.

 ## Azure AD server application permissions